canopy-js/canopy-js/README.md

 #### 5. Explanations are mergable

 An explanation is composed of points.
-Sometimes the same point is in multiple explanations.
+The same point is in multiple places.
-Sometimes multiple points regard the same entity.
+Multiple points regard the same thing.
-Thus explanations are mergable.
+Thus can explanations be merged.
-Points about the same thing can be collected.
+Points about the same thing are collected.
-A point in two explanations can be merged.
+A point in two places is merged.
-We can keep track of sources, yet put like ones together.
+We keep track of sources, yet put like ones together.
-Discussion of one aspect doesn't block discussion of another.
 This is what we do when we read.
-We create a merged understanding that indexes multiple sources.
+We create a merged understanding.
+One that indexes multiple sources.
 So why only transmit the documents?
-We can transmit the index.
+We can transmit the index itself.

 #### 6. In explanation, data is metadata